DerekCuevas/avowal/README.md

 }
 ```

-A complete life cycle object with all possible life cycle events specified.
+A complete lifecycle object with all possible lifecycle events specified.

 ```javascript
 color: {